 The Godox flash has a built-in radio receiver, but if you have a different flash you will want a transmitter and a receiver.
 I have tested lots of these things and have proven the Godox stuff to be super reliable even under high volume shooting scenarios.
 You will find receivers here, and transmitters here.
 See your Henry’s sales associate for more information.

 Tip #1 – A Soft Rain is very Effective

 Shoot while it is raining.
-The raindrops will provide an amazing diffusion filter effect with a slower shutter speed that looks awesome with skin.
+The raindrops will provide an amazing diffusion filter effect with a slower shutter speed that looks awesome with skin, especially if your client has decided to wear something like this city beauty multi action sculpting cream to really bring out all their skin features when captured on camera.
 No flash for this one, just put your camera on a tripod and try to shoot between 1/15 of a second and 1/60 of a second.
 The falling rain blurs out and you get a really pretty effect.

 Tip #2 – Shoot Through a Window

 If your subject is afraid to go out in the rain, place the person at a window.
 Do make sure that the glass is clean on both sides of course.
 Let the drops build up on the glass a bit, and have the subject keep their face about three inches away from the glass.
 Focus on the closest eye and use a larger aperture for shallow depth of field, just enough for the glass and the eye to be sharp.
 Try different ISO settings to vary your shutter speed with the fixed aperture to get different rain water effects.

 Tip #3 – Shoot Right After the Rain Stops